 $ nginx -V 2>&1 | grep arguments

-option to the list of configure commands and run the configure script:
+--with-debug option to the list of configure commands and run the configure script:

 $ ./configure --with-debug <other configure arguments>